 Project Status Report and Presentation

-Ms. Derby reported that she had met with Lauren Griffith regarding the Jesse Jones Library Plaza food feasibility study.
-She stated that Ms. Griffith will produce a master plan for this project.
-Ms. Derby stated that we have $500,000 in our budget, but none is allocated for this project.
-Chair Peña questioned whether other funds are available for the project.
-Ms. Derby stated that they currently have $100,000 allocated for the project, but noted that Southwest Airlines may donate $100,000 for the project.
-The Board took no action on the matter.
+Ms. Derby informed the Board that a meeting had been set for Lauren Griffith Associates to present additional design concepts based on the last meeting input food feasibility study findings.
+She stated that Ms. Griffith will produce a master plan upon the outcome of the upcoming meeting.

 Retail Taskforce Update

-Mr. Eury reported on the efforts of the taskforce to definitively identify the find a site suitable for a downtown retail center.
+Mr. Eury reported on the efforts of the taskforce to definitively identify the area of concentration for future downtown retail.

 Downtown Retail/Business/Marketing Activity